 Premium parallettes have a wooden handle.
 It allows for a better grip than their metal counterpart does.

 The extra challenge section will present calisthenics equipment necessary if you want to take your training to the next level.

 These are items that, if mastered, will propel you to the status of advanced athlete:

 Adding rings to your calisthenics equipment will add a new stimulus that you body has never experienced before.

 You will start being sore in places you didn’t even know had muscles!

-The only drawback is that they cannot be used in the rain, because they are made of wood.
+The only drawback is that they should not be used in the rain, because they are made of wood.

 Once you’ve mastered the core exercises on the bar, parallels and on the floor, it’s time to bring something new to the table.

-Using an ab wheel will create a new stimulus for your core, especially if you’re not used to this exercise.
+An ab wheel will create a new challenge for your core, especially if you’re not used to this exercise.